D3RRIXX/Behaviour-Trees.OLD/README.md

 To add new nodes, right-click on the grid to open a context menu with all available node types.

 ### Assigning Behaviour Tree to a GameObject
 After you've created and set up your Behaviour Tree, you'll most likely want to assign it to some GameObject and try it out.
-To do this, select a GameObject and add a `BehaviourTreeRunner` component, then assign your Behaviour Tree.
+To do this, select a GameObject and add a `BehaviourTreeRunnerBase` component, then assign your Behaviour Tree.
+If you need to customise your logic, you can create your own class that inherits from `BehaviourTreeRunner`, but don't forget to add a `RunBehaviourTree()` call in `Update()`!

 ![Final result](Documentation/Images/runner.png "Final result")